Yozey/human-motion-prediction/README.md

 or `--action all` (default) to train on all actions.

 The code will log the error in Euler angles for each action to [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
-You can track the progress during training by typing `tensobard --logdir log`.
+You can track the progress during training by typing `tensobard --logdir log` in the terminal and checking the board under [this](http://127.0.1.1:6006/) url in your browser.

 ### Visualization